SindujaRajadurai/deltaX_rec/README.md

 # deltaX_rec
 This project deals with the Movie Application which allows the user to view, Add,Edit and delete the movie details which exist in the database.This entire Application is developed in ASP.NET using visual studio 2015.Design part is done using CSS and database server used is SQL server.

+ # Functioning
- Master  page consits of already added details which has two options edit and add, based on the user input the page redirects to Editpage or  Viewpage.
-In Editpage I have given a form to be filled where all the fields are mandatory, As soon as user edits the data and submit it the changes will be reflected in master page.
-On the add button click the page redirects to Add database webpage where once again a form needs to be filled, If all the data entered is already there in database it wont create a duplicate row, throws an error.
+ Master page consists of the movie information on viewmode and two options edit and add, based on the user input the page redirects to Editpage or  Addpage.
+Editpage is to edit an existing record, If user edits the data and submit, the changes will be reflected in the master page.
+In the same way If user tries to add a record, the page redirects to Addpage where user can add a new movie detail.In both the cases all the fields are mandatory.

 ## DATABASE
 Database consist of only one table *MOVIE*.